Frances Helm: 1961-1963

-For 1961 Helm did episodes of six television shows, five of them on the West Coast and one in New York.
+In 1961, Helm did episodes of six television shows, five of them on the West Coast and one in New York.
 Early 1962 saw her do two episodes of Everglades! on location in her native Florida.

 She then took the female lead in the West Coast premiere of Critic's Choice, which opened mid-May 1962 in Los Angeles.
 Meant for a short run, the production was a hit, running so long the original leading man Edward Binns had to be replaced by Ted Knight due to prior performing commitments.
 As a contrast, a columnist mentioned that while performing the play at nights, Helm went to the Warner Brothers Studio to make an episode of 77 Sunset Strip during the day.
 During its tenth week the production was converted from front staging to center staging; it closed two weeks later.

 Helm also took part in filming The Ugly American in 1962, playing secretary to Marlon Brando's ambassador.

 Later that year, Helm temporarily took over the role of "Nancy Pollock" on The Edge of Night when actress Ann Flood took three months maternity leave.

 In February 1963 Helm reprised her role in Critic's Choice with Hans Conried for a one-week run in Louisville, Kentucky.
 A month later she married for the second time.